thiennlinh/AppMusic/README.md

     * Admin account uname: admin@admin.com pass: admin123
     * User account: uname: user@user.com pass: user123

-## Project 3 Features **More can be found in the /doc backlog files, this is a public facing listing**

 ### Functionality
-* Ability to register/reset password and user session control
 * Users can post links to songs
     * Posts can be upvoted and downvoted with score tracking
+    * Users can comment on posts and comments creating subdiscussions within song postings
+* Each song belongs to a user-created community of similar genre songs
+    * Users can subscribe to communities
-* Posts can be moderated if the user is an admin
+* Posts, comments, communities can be moderated by Admins
-    * Admin status must be set by modifying the database ( Will be fixed for proj.
-4 )
+    * Fully featured admin console ensures unwanted content can be removed quickly
-* Global playlists can be created and added to by users
+* Global Frontpage playlist can be created and added to by users via posted songs

-### Models
-* Custom user model
-* Custom user sessions model
-* Custom post model
-* Custom playlist model
+* Frontpage Spotify playlist and youtube playlists allow quick and convenient listening

 ### Notes
 * Styling based on Google Material Design
-* Fully native mobile and web experience ( mobile in progress )
+* Fully native mobile and web experience

 ( The main goal was to roll our own whenever we can and avoid using gems )